DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 </script>

-> *Concept-based interpretability linearly decomposes a model’s hidden representation into vectors corresponding to human-interpretable concepts, but do these concepts really compose through addition?
-In our recent paper, we investigate this question and find that foundation models represent compositional concepts, such as “white bird” and “small bird”, in a way supporting composition through addition, but existing concept learning methods do not find such concepts.
-We propose Compositional Concept Extraction (CCE) as a way to encourage the learning of such compositional concepts.*
+> *Concept-based interpretability linearly decomposes a model’s hidden representation into vectors corresponding to human-interpretable concepts, but do these concepts really compose?
+In our recent paper, we investigate this question and find that foundation models represent compositional concepts, such as “white bird” and “small bird”, in a way supporting composition, but existing concept learning methods do not find such concepts.
+We propose Compositional Concept Extraction (CCE) as a way to encourage the learning of such compositional concept representations.*

 <figure>
     <style>